Automatic Construction of Clinical Scoring Systems with LLM Agents: Discussion

 \section{Discussion}

 Despite high predictive accuracy in retrospective evaluations, many clinical machine-learning models fail to translate into real-world impact.
 A central reason is persistent misalignment with clinical workflows: complex models often depend on dense or non-routinely available inputs, specialized computational infrastructure, and opaque inference procedures.
 These barriers are particularly pronounced in resource-constrained settings.
 In this work, we argue that meaningful clinical impact does not always require increasingly large or expressive models.
 Instead, it requires leveraging machine learning to \emph{improve existing clinical workflows} while respecting the structural, cognitive, and operational constraints under which medical decisions are made.
-From this perspective, clinical scoring systems are not a legacy artifact to be replaced, but a deliberately constrained hypothesis class optimized for deployment.
+From this perspective, clinical scoring systems are not a legacy artifact to be replaced, but a deliberately constrained hypothesis class optimized for deployment, where strong performance depends not only on selecting a sparse checklist, but also on constructing clinically meaningful rules from raw variables.

 We introduce \texttt{AgentScore}, a constrained learning framework that automatically constructs unit-weighted clinical checklists under explicit deployability constraints.
 Computational resources are required only during development; deployment reduces to evaluating a small set of binary rules and summing their outputs, enabling bedside use without calculators, servers, or continuous model maintenance.
 Beyond deployability, \texttt{AgentScore} addresses a key barrier to clinical ML adoption: data governance.
 Rule generation is mediated through a restricted tool interface and decoupled from direct data access.
 Large language models never observe raw patient records and interact only through a restricted tool interface that returns aggregate statistics.
 This can simplify governance and audit in collaborations where direct access to patient-level data is limited, although aggregate interfaces still require careful privacy controls.